Antarctic Jobs...

 Gana-A'Yoo Services Corporation (GSC, partnered with ESS Support Services)...

-Food services, housing & janitorial services, retail & postal services, waste management and recycling: Here is their Antarctic jobs listing page; for more general information about the company, this is the home page of their website.
-The kitchen staff hired by Gana-A'Yoo (GSC) may actually be employed by partner company ESS, a division of the Australian company Compass Group, because GSC, while having a bidding edge as an Alaska Native Corporation, was too small to handle the contract.
-Waste management personnel will be employed by the Gana-A'Yoo wholly-owned subsidiary Six Mile.
+Food services, housing & janitorial services, retail & postal services, waste management and recycling: Here is their Antarctic jobs listing page; for more general information about the company, this is the Gana-A'Yoo home page.
+At one time the kitchen staff hired by Gana-A'Yoo (GSC) was actually be employed by partner company ESS, a division of the Australian company Compass Group (which, interestingly, hires the summer store/bar manager for Scott Base), because GSC, while having a bidding edge as an Alaska Native Corporation, was too small to handle the contract.
+I don't think this is still the case.
+Waste management personnel will be employed by the Gana-A'Yoo wholly-owned subsidiary Six Mile per the job listings.

 GHG Corporation...